Reviewable/Reviewable/docs/repositories.md

 <a id="repo-settings"></a>

 ## Repository settings

-`
-You may use using the GUI or by using the `.reviewable` directory in your project root.
-Please vist the [documentation for the `.reviewable` directory and `settings.yaml` file](#using-the-reviewable-directory) for more information.
+You may use the GUI or by using the `.reviewable` directory in your project root.
+For more information on the latter option, please see the [documentation for the `.reviewable` directory and `settings.yaml` file](#using-the-reviewable-directory).

 Click on a repository name to access the repo settings panel.
 This works whether the repo is connected or not.